MinaProtocol/mina/rfcs/0051-stop-transaction-processing.md

-# Stop processing transactions / stop the network after a certain slot
+A# Stop processing transactions / stop the network after a certain slot

 This PR describes the feature to stop processing transactions and to stop the network after a certain slot, to be used in the Berkeley hard fork.